 - 207. McLaren Hospital was open, accessible, and available to the public, which would be exposed to water provided by that facility. - 208.
 Beginning in April, 2014, McLaren's source of water came from the FWTP which utilized water from the Flint River. - 209.
-By the summer of 2014, and certainly by the fall of 2014, McLaren was well aware that there was a substantial increase in the number of fatal and non-fatal cases of Legionnaires Disease and that the increase coincided with the introduction of Flint River water as a source of drinking water for the Flint population.
+By October, 2014 and certainly by January 2015, McLaren was well aware that there was a substantial increase in the number of fatal and non-fatal cases of Legionnaires Disease and that the increase coincided with the introduction of Flint River water as a source of drinking water for the Flint population. - 210.
+McLaren had a duty to provide safe water to its patients but negligently failed to take proper steps to provide safe water for its patients - 211.
+By January 2015, McLaren had sufficient knowledge of the risks associated with exposure to the deadly legionella bacteria emanating from use of the Flint River water and accordingly had a duty to take corrective action and so inform its patients of this serious risk of injury but negligently failed to take corrective action or inform its patients of the risks in accordance with this duty.

-- 210. In the summer and fall of 2014, McLaren was knew that its hospital water system was tainted with legionella and that multiple patients were acquiring Legionella pneumonia from its hospital.
-Though McLaren warned its employees about the presence of Legionella in its water system it failed to warn its patients, visitors, and embers of the general public. - 211.
-McLaren had a duty to provide safe water to its patients but negligently failed to take proper steps to provide safe water for its patients. - 212.
-By the summer and fall of 2014, McLaren had sufficient knowledge of the risks associated with exposure to the deadly legionella bacteria emanating from use of the Flint River water and its own hospital water supply, and accordingly had a duty to take corrective action and so inform its patients of this serious risk of injury, but failed to take proper corrective action or inform its patients of the risks and hazards of the legionella which was present in its water hospital. - 213.
-As a result of this negligence, Plaintiff have experienced all the injuries and damages as alleged in Paragraph 191 above.
+212. As a result of this negligence, Plaintiffs have experienced all the injuries and damages as alleged in Paragraph 200 above.